Skip to Main Content

 Definitions - click on the words to find out more

-If you refer to specific information that you have found e.g. fact, event, date, map and you use an in-text citation as well as a full reference in the bibliography or references section at the end of your work – this is reporting.
-Here are some useful reporting words that are useful for evaluating and writing about other authors’ work e.g.
+If you refer to specific information that you have found (for example, a fact, event, date, or map) and you use an in-text citation as well as a full reference in the bibliography or references section at the end of your work – this is reporting.
+Here are some reporting words that are useful when evaluating and writing about other authors’ work, for example:

 • Argue